Oblivion-Calculate-Creed/CRUDpetshopProjectResources/README.md

 For the testing I used three variants: JUnit, SpringBoot and Mockito.
 Using these methods tested: Application, Unit and Integration.
 In total I ran 10 tests, all returning successful with 92.4% coverage.
 Unit tests run each accessible function in isolation.
 This means that logic checks can take place to highlight any additions to the code as it would then cause an error.
 Mockito replicates results for functions that require external data.
 Whereas Integration tests are tests run on an isolated and pre-determined database (version of) and allows all requests to the database can be tested.

 After downloading a coverage plugin on Spring, I was able to check the coverage to meet my testing requirements.
 This shows how much of the app is being successfully tested.
-I have taken three seperate screenshots to show my coverage results and attached them into my GitHub - CRUDpetshopProjectREADME.
+I have taken three seperate screenshots to show my coverage results and attached them onto: https://github.com/Scottynic112/CRUDpetshopProjectResources

 ## Front-End Design
 The front-end of the app is finished and fully functioning.
 I have attached images of the front page and a picture of some example cards onto: https://github.com/Scottynic112/CRUDpetshopProjectResources